DeLeb86/openspace_organizer/README.md

 ### Steps

-Now, let's get to the heart of it. **Read through all of the below before starting!**
+Let's get to the heart of it. **Read through all of the below before starting!**

 #### 0. preparation

-Create a GitHub repo called `challenge-openspace-classifier` and share it with your team if needed.
+Create a GitHub repo called `challenge-openspace-organiser` and share it with your team if applicable.

 Create two files:
 - `README.md`
 - `main.py`

-Create a `utils` folder with three files:
+Create a `src` folder (aka where the source code resides) with three files:
-- `file_utils.py`
+- `utils.py`
 - `table.py`
 - `openspace.py`